JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/class_props/index.md

   url: https://www.youtube.com/watch?v=MkgbUcJ25GY
 ---

 In the previous step we made a "dumb" presentational component with one property.
 In React, components can have properties and state.
 When they have state (or when they need access to React's lifecycle methods), we use a class-based component instead.
+In recent years, React has made these available to functional components as well.

 We're going to build a stateful counter component.
 Each click increments the click count, with the current count value stored in local component state.
 The `<Counter/>` component will be passed in some props.
 In this step, we'll show component props -- as done with a function in the previous step -- for class-based components.
-We'll do state in the next step.
+We'll do state in the next step, followed by event handlers.

 ## Code

 The finished code for this tutorial step is
 [in the repository](https://github.com/JetBrains/jetbrains_guide/tree/master/sites/pycharm-guide/demos/tutorials/react_typescript_tdd/class_props).

+TODO Update code

 ## First a Test

-This tutorial series shows component development using testing instead of a browser.
+This tutorial series shows class-based component development using testing instead of a browser.
 Let's write a broken test first, then do the implementation which fixes the test.

 Make a new file called `Counter.test.tsx` with this test: